 The therapeutic duplication edit for sodium oxybate (Xyrem®) and CNS depressants can be overridden in emergency circumstances.
 These claims will require consultation and approval from the prescribing provider to override the therapeutic duplication.
 After consultation with the prescribing provider, the pharmacist may override the therapeutic duplication with the emergency override.
 The pharmacist must document “Emergency” on the hardcopy prescription and the reason why the prescribing provider choose to override the therapeutic duplication.

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Somatropin

 Pharmacy claims for Somatropin (Genotropin®, Humatrope®, Norditropin®, Nutropin®, Nutropin AQ®, Omnitrope®, Saizen®, Serostim®, Tev-Tropin®, and Zorbtive®) require an appropriate diagnosis code for reimbursement.
 The numeric code must be documented on the hardcopy prescription by either the prescriber or the pharmacist.
 The diagnosis code may be communicated to the pharmacist electronically, via telephone, or facsimile.